AlejandroDeLaCruz/Patient_Satisfaction_Score/README.md

 I chose to filter for questions that specifically mention "Always" and are rated as "9-10" on a 1-10 scale.
 These responses are considered top-box choices in the survey and are crucial for evaluating if hospitals are meeting expected standards.

+I also chose to filter

-- <b>% of Patients Rating Hospital 9-10</b>
+- <b>% of Patients Rating Hospital 9-10</b>: Patients who rated the hospital from 9-10 in a 1-10 scale
 - <b>Survey Response Rate</b>: The percentage of patients who took and completed the hospital survey
 - <b>Number of Completed Surveys</b>: The number of patients who took and completed a hospital survey
 - <b>Question Delta from Mean Cohort %</b>: Selected hospital displaying the delta against the average for each top box question.
 If positive, then it means the selected hospital is performing well in that area.
-If negative, it means that the selected hospital is performing poorly in that area.
+If negative, it means that the selected hospital is performing poorly in that area
-- <b>Cohort Hospital Delta Spread</b>: A comparasion between the selected hospital and its peers
+- <b>Cohort Hospital Delta Spread</b>: Similar to "Question Delta from Mean Cohort %", but it is comparing the selected hospital to its peers

 These visualizations are created in Tableau and can be found here: <a href = "https://public.tableau.com/app/profile/alejandro.de.la.cruz5286/viz/HCAHPSDashboard_17114636828960/HCAHPSDashboard?publish=yes" target = "_blank">Patient Satisfaction Score Dashboard</a>